 We offer promotional codes for school and university groups to access documentaries usually only available online for a fee, for free.
 We hope this will help teachers and students taking part in distance education to watch the films individually at home.

-If you are a teacher and would like to screen a film from Verziótheque, or if you need free online access, please send an email to email@example.com!
+If you are a teacher or a film club organizer and would like to screen a film from Verziótheque, or if you need free online access, please send an email to firstname.lastname@example.org!